 until 12.04. | #2307ARTatBerlin | Galerie Kornfeld presents for the Bauhaus year the solo exhibition Thin Lines by the artist Jan Tichy starting 17 January 2019.

-The pedagogy of László Moholy-Nagy, developed at the New Bauhaus in Chicago has influenced Jan Tichy’s artistic practice.
-Education as a creative dialogue between students and instructors was a crucial element of this method.
-Jan Tichy has been developing this new Bauhaus master’s practice over the last decade at the School of the Art Institute of Chicago.
+Tichy’s practice has been influenced by the pedagogy of László Moholy-Nagy developed at the New Bauhaus in Chicago.
+Education as a creative dialogue between students and instructors was a crucial element to it and Tichy has been developing this practice over the last decade at the School of the Art Institute of Chicago.

-Chicago Grid brings together artists and educators who have previously collaborated with Tichy as teachers and as students, from both sides of the educational exchange.
-This exhibition questions the concept of the grid in its many forms and implications, giving a nod towards the Berlin Bauhaus artists, who were fascinated by the Chicago street grid system.
-The artists in this exhibition include: Faheem Majeed, Alfonso and Gillion Carrara, Kate Conlon and Boyang Hou, Shawn Decker, Frances Lightbound, David Rueter and Marissa Lee Benedict, and Helen Maria Nugent.
+The artists in this exhibition include: F#aheem Majeed, Alfonso and Gillion Carrara, Kate Conlon and Boyang Hou, Shawn Decker, Frances Lightbound, David Rueter and Marissa Lee Benedict, and Helen Maria Nugent.

 Besides the two exhibitions on display in our galleries in the Fasanenstr., Jan Tichy will be represented in further exhibitions for the Bauhaus Year 2019:

-- From March 1 to April 19, Jan Tichy will be featured in Lucie Fontaine’s curated group exhibition “Currency” at the Nome Gallery, Berlin.
+- From March 1st through April 19th, Tichy will be featured in Lucie Fontaine’s curated group exhibition Currency at Nome Gallery, Berlin.

 Vernissage: Thursday, 17th January 2019, 6:00 – 9:00 p.m.